anmesh-vicky/MarkerDetect/README.md

 # Marker_detect
  Colour detection using HSV values to produce a desire binary  output.
  Eroding and dilating the binary image to removing noise in the binary image.
- Finding rotated rectangle by contor detection .
+ Finding rotated rectangle by contour detection .
  finding largest length by comparing the length of sides using norm() function.
  To run the file
    cmake .